ruby-rdf/json-ld/README.md

 `RDF::GRAPH#dump` can also take a `:context` option to use a separately defined context

+As JSON-LD may come from many different sources, included as an embedded script tag within an HTML document, the RDF Reader will strip input before the leading `{` or `[` and after the trailing `}` or `]`.

 ## Documentation
 Full documentation available on [RubyDoc](http://rubydoc.info/gems/json-ld/file/README.md)